daseulKim/rabbit-mq/src/main/java/com/daria/amqp/kata/tutorials/tut3/note.md

+### Publish/Subscribe
+Sending messages to many consumers at once

+---
 The fanout pattern to deliver a message to multiple consumers.
  * Essentially, published messages are going to be broadcast to all the receivers.
  * https://www.rabbitmq.com/tutorials/tutorial-three-spring-amqp.html